About the college

-All EPA and Little Clarendon Street rooms have en-suite bathrooms; self-catering facilities are available in all graduate accommodation.
-The standard letting period is for a full academic year (37 weeks) with the option to extend into the summer vacation.
+Many rooms have en-suite bathrooms; self-catering facilities are available in all graduate accommodation.
+Some of this accommodation is available for a letting period covering the three terms of the academic year (37 weeks) with the option to extend into the summer vacation.

 High-quality lunches and dinners are available in the college's dining hall throughout the year, and light meals are available in the atmospheric cellar bar ('Deep Hall') during term time.
 A termly kitchen charge is payable which can be used as credit against meals in the college's dining hall and bar.

 Further information on accommodation at Lincoln College is available on the college website.

 The college library, housed in a splendidly-converted 18th-Century church, has a comprehensive law collection and an important collection of rare books in the Senior Library.

 Wi-Fi access is available across the college.
 Wired network points are available in all student bedrooms.